kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

   <tr>
     <td><strong>FR-04</strong></td>
     <td>
-   The system shall allow the DTP Specialist to update the interactive preview with the latest layout version while preserving existing correction annotations and their statuses.
+   The system shall allow the DTP Specialist to update the Interactive Layout Preview with the latest layout version while preserving existing correction annotations and their statuses.
     </td>
   </tr>